Presentations, Trainings, and Workshops

 Length: 50 minutes

-Learn about how to recognize and respond to situations where someone may be at risk of being a victim of sexualized violence, how our campus is impacted, and how concepts of gender and consent influence perceptions.
+Learn about how to recognize and respond to situations where someone may be at risk of being a victim of sexualized violence or physical violence/harm.

 Length: 50 minutes